 - Takeout will still be available to the public during event

 - Outside seating will still be available to the public unless you request to reserve the outside patio, as well

-Options include any public temporary spaces that surround the restaurant, our private parking lot between Horizon Gifts and The Frame Factory, Liberty Square lot, the public lot behind the Public Safety Building off Elizabeth Street, and the Church of the Incarnation a block north of the restaurant.
+Options include any public temporary spaces that surround the restaurant, our private parking lot between the Aristocat Cafe and The Frame Factory, Liberty Park lot, the public lot behind the Public Safety Building off Elizabeth Street, and the Church of the Incarnation a block north of the restaurant.
 AFTER 5 pm on regular business days, and any time on the weekends, the surrounding Clark & Bradshaw lots are available for public use.

 About The Restaurant